virt-s1/rhel-edge/README.md

 2. RHEL for Edge image installation

-    - `edge-commit/iot-commit`: Setup HTTP server to serve as ostree repo, and install with kickstart
+    - `edge-commit/iot-commit`: Setup HTTP server to serve as ostree repo, and HTTP boot to install with kickstart
     - `edge-container/iot-container`: Setup prod ostree repo, `edge-container/iot-container` as stage repo, and install with kickstart from prod ostree repo
     - `edge-installer/iot-installer`: Install from `edge-installer/iot-installer` ISO
     - `edge-raw-image/iot-raw-image`: Boot from raw image with KVM